Thank you for joining us!

 We couldn’t be prouder of the hard work put in by our concert partners, staff, and volunteers.
 Of course, this watershed moment in Canadian contemporary music would not have been impossible without these generous supporters.

 Relevant Tones, hosted by Seth Boustead on Chicago’s WFMT, did a two part episode about ISCM2017.
-Hear from composers Jordan Nobles, Charlotte Bray, Jocelyn Morlock, Stefan Prins, Jennifer Butler, Sabina Ulubeanu, and Robert J Coe.
+Hear from composers Jordan Nobles, Charlotte Bray, Jocelyn Morlock, Stefan Prins, Jennifer Butler, Fredrik Gran, Sabina Ulubeanu, Robert J Coe, and more.

 ISCM World New Music Days has a rich history of hosting world premieres and ISCM2017 added to that amazing history with 30 world premiere pieces.
 Here are just a few of the amazing premieres we heard at ISCM2017: